SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 `sudo apt-get upgrade`

-2. Test
+II.
+Test

 Enter the IP address of Raspberry Pi in the address bar of the browser, s Webpage will be shown.
 This is the home page of the default Apache Web Server.
 This html file can be modified, it is /var/www/index.html.
 This kind of file can be editted by Notepad++ (on PC) or Geany (on Raspberry Pi).

-3. Intranet penetration
+III.
+Intranet penetration